Turkish

 Conclusion

-The resources I linked are available in may other languages, so this approach can be easily ported to many other languages.
+The resources I linked are available in many other languages, so this approach can be easily ported to other languages too.

 Related